Report on an Investigation of the Peasant Movement in Hunan: Argument

 In a very short time, in China's central, southern and northern provinces, several hundred million peasants will rise like a mighty storm, like a hurricane, a force so swift and violent that no power, however great, will be able to hold it back.
 They will smash all the trammels that bind them and rush forward along the road to liberation.
 They will sweep all the imperialists, warlords, corrupt officials, local tyrants and evil gentry into their graves.
 Every revolutionary party and every revolutionary comrade will be put to the test, to be accepted or rejected as they decide.
 There are three alternatives.
 To march at their head and lead them.
 To trail behind them, gesticulating and criticizing.
 Or to stand in their way and oppose them.
 Every Chinese is free to choose, but events will force you to make the choice quickly.

 The main targets of attack by the peasants were the "local tyrants, the evil gentry and the lawless landlords, but in passing they also hit out against patriarchal ideas and institutions, against the corrupt officials in the cities and against bad practices and customs in the rural areas."
 The poorest peasants were the "most revolutionary group" and would be the most reliable in the overthrow of the "patriarchal-feudal class."

 Mao's report directly addressed those in the party who objected to the peasants using violence in their liberation:

 It is fine.
 It is not "terrible" at all.
 It is anything but "terrible." ...
 "It's terrible!" is obviously a theory for combatting the rise of the peasants in the interests of the landlords; it is obviously a theory of the landlord class for preserving the old feudal order and obstructing the establishment of the new democratic order; it is obviously a counterrevolutionary theory.

 In this context, Mao also coined his famous saying that revolution is not a dinner party:

 Revolution is not a dinner party, nor an essay, nor a painting, nor a piece of embroidery; it cannot be so refined, so leisurely and gentle, so temperate, kind, courteous, restrained and magnanimous.
 A revolution is an insurrection, an act of violence by which one class overthrows another....
 Without using the greatest force, the peasants cannot possibly overthrow the deep-rooted authority of the landlords which has lasted for thousands of years.

 The poor peasants, Mao continued, "have always been the main force in the bitter fight in the countryside.
 They have fought militantly through the two periods of underground work and of open activity.
 They are the most responsive to Communist Party leadership.
 They are deadly enemies of the camp of the local tyrants and evil gentry and attack it without the slightest hesitation."

-In the report, Mao described how peasants experienced a triple subordination: (1) to the dominance of clan authority, (2) to landowners, and (3) to "spirits."
+In the report, Mao described how peasants experienced a triple subordination: (1) to the dominance of clan authority (i.e. lineage organizations), (2) to landowners, and (3) to "spirits."
 Mao also noted that peasant women experienced a fourth form of subordination, subordination to the marital authority of their husbands.